-- Organisations which have been funded under one stream of the Cumberland City Community Grants Program cannot be funded under another stream for the same project. - Only one grant per applicant, per stream will be funded per financial year.
+- Organisations which have been funded under one stream of the Community Grants Program cannot be funded under another stream for the same project. - Only one grant per applicant, per stream will be funded per financial year.
 The only exception to this is where auspicing arrangements are in place.
-Auspicors will be able to auspice multiple applications but only one grant per auspice, per stream will be funded annually. - Applicants cannot receive funding for the same project or event more than once a financial year.
+Auspicors will be able to auspice multiple applications but only one grant per auspice, per stream will be funded annually. - Applicants cannot receive funding for the same project or event more than once a financial year. - Organisations that have not submitted acquittal reports for projects funded by Council including the former Auburn or Holroyd City Councils.

-- Organisations that have not submitted acquittal reports for projects funded by Cumberland City Council, the former Auburn or Holroyd City Councils. - Organisations with debts with Cumberland City Council. - Projects which duplicate services already provided in the Cumberland City LGA. - Ongoing staff or operational costs. - Political parties. - Retrospective funding for projects that have been completed prior to 1 July 2021. - Schools or State Government agencies/ departments. - General donations to charities. - Prize money. - Payment of debts or loans.
+- Organisations with debts with Council.

+- Projects which duplicate services already provided in the Cumberland LGA.

+- Ongoing staff or operational costs.

+- Political parties.

+- Retrospective funding for projects that have commenced prior to 1 January 2022.

+- Schools or state government agencies/ departments.

+- General donations to charities.

+- Prize money.

+- Payment of debts or loans.

-2020-2021 Round Details Cumberland Community Grants Program
+2021-2022 Round Details Cumberland Community Grants Program

-Applications for Round two open 9am, 27 January 2021 and close 4pm, 24 February 2021.
-Applications must be submitted online via the SmartyGrants application form at cumberland.nsw.gov.au/grants
+Applications for the 2021 - 2022 round open 9am, 1 September 2021 and close 4pm, 30 September 2021.
+Applications must be submitted online via the SmartyGrants application form at www.cumberland.nsw.gov.au/grants.